 Rust and corrosion inhibitors are added to counteract the harmful effects of water, unburned fuel and exhaust gases that blow past the rings and enter the crankcase.
 This prevents the formation of acids that can pit bearing surfaces.
 "Foam inhibitors" are used to minimize the formation of air bubbles as the oil is churned by moving parts.
 "Wetting agents" help the oil stick to hot surfaces so it doesn't run off and leave the metal unlubricated and unprotected.

 Finally, there are "anti-wear" and "extreme-pressure" additives.
-These include zinc and phosphorus that provide wear protection when metal touches metal.
-Some racing oils typically have a higher dose of zinc to provide extra protection in high revving, high load applications.
+These include zinc and phosphorus (ZDDP) that provide wear protection when metal touches metal.
+Racing oils typically have a higher dose of zinc to provide extra protection in high revving, high load applications.
 For more information on this subject, see ZDDP - What is it & Why do you need it?

 Engine oil additives and treatments include friction reducers/modifiers, products that help reduce oil burning, engine flushes to remove carbon. varnish and sludge deposits inside the crankcase, and moly and teflon-based crankcase additives that help reduce wear and extend engine life.
 These products can't work miracles, but they can reduce oil consumption in older engines and help protect newer engines against premature wear.

 Most vehicle manufacturers do NOT recommend using any type of aftermarket oil additive.
 Quality motor oils should contain all the additives that are necessary for normal service and to maintain oil lubricity between normal oil change intervals.
 On the other hand, most vehicle manufacturers do NOT prohibit the use of aftermarket oil additives in newer engines.